Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

 where $\mu_e = 1-\eta + \mathcal O(1-e)$ and $C$ is a nonnegative constant.
-Finally, using the cooling process of Theorem \ref{thmCrit} that we have shown in last Subsection, we can conclude the proof of Theorem \ref{thmAttract}, that is trend to self-similar solution of the solutions to \eqref{homo} and rate of convergence depending on (weak) inelasticity $1-e$ and $a$.
+Finally, using the cooling process of Theorem \ref{thmCrit} that we have shown in last Subsection, we can conclude the proof of Theorem \ref{thmAttract}, that is the trend to self-similar solution of the solutions to \eqref{homo} and the rate of convergence depending on the (weak) inelasticity $1-e$ and the coefficient $a$ of the energy dependent collision kernel \eqref{ba}.